+This measure requires States to report Consumer Assessment of Healthcare Providers and Systems (CAHPS) data regarding whether parents of Medicaid-enrolled children receive specialty care appointments for their children when needed.
+The measure uses data on parent perceptions of specialist availability for Medicaid-enrolled children collected via an individual question from the CAHPS, specifically CAHPS Health Plan Survey - Child Medicaid Survey.
 CAHPS is a program of the U.S. Agency for Healthcare Research and Quality (AHRQ).
-The core survey and any additional questions chosen by a State are mailed to parents of children younger than 18 years of age enrolled in the program, followed by reminders to non-responders by either mail or telephone.
-As mandated by the Children's Health Insurance Program Reauthorization Act (CHIPRA) of 2009, the Federal Government currently requires that States administer the core CAHPS survey to their Children's Health Insurance Program (CHIP) populations (Chapter XXI) and report to the Centers for Medicare & Medicaid Services (CMS) that CAHPS was conducted.
-The Government leaves administration of CAHPS to the Medicaid-only population (Chapter XIX) as optional.
-In neither case is there any requirement or suggestion to include the Item Set for CCC or the individual question about how easily parents can access treatment or counseling for their children.
-Moreover, CHIPRA does not currently require States to report the results for each question, and very few States do so.
+The survey is mailed to parents of children younger than 18 years of age enrolled in the Medicaid program, followed by reminders to non-responders by either mail or telephone.
+As mandated by the Children's Health Insurance Program Reauthorization Act (CHIPRA) of 2009, the Federal Government requires that States administer CAHPS to their Children's Health Insurance Program (CHIP) populations (Chapter XXI) and report to the Centers for Medicare & Medicaid Services (CMS) that CAHPS was conducted.
+The Government leaves administration of CAHPS to the Medicaid-only population (Chapter XIX) as being optional.
+CHIPRA does not currently require States to report the results for each question, and very few States do so.